meribold/mm-paper-trail/protocol.md

 >   Why are the hydrogen atoms missing?

 <!-- TODO -->
-Less visual clutter?
-They can be inferred from the incomplete structure?
+Recuces visual clutter and they can be inferred from the incomplete structure easily?

 ### Minimization^[<http://www.bisb.uni-bayreuth.de/Lecture/practical/CharmmCourse/Skript/node16.html>]